-o The site is located on IBM Drive, a City-maintained minor thoroughfare road.
-The 57.2-acre site includes a multi-use development that could contain office, retail, multi-family, and hotel uses.
-As the trip generation is higher than the 2,500 threshold, a Traffic Impact Study (TIS) is required for this site.
-The Revised TIS was submitted to CDOT and NCDOT for review on 9/8/2021.
-The TIS remains under review by NCDOT, and additional coordination is needed to finalize improvements along NCDOT facilities.
-The petitioner has agreed to construct a 12-foot multi-use path along the site's frontage of IBM Drive and an east-west roadway connection (Proposed Public Road "D").
-Site plan revisions are needed to address the required bike lane on Proposed Public Road "D".
+The site is located on IBM Drive, a City-maintained minor thoroughfare road.
+The 57.2-acre site includes a multi-use development that could contain office, retail, multi-family and hotel uses.
+As the trip generation is higher than the 2,500 threshold, a Traffic Impact Study (TIS) was required for this site.
+The TIS was approved by CDOT and NCDOT on 11/09/2021 and all required transportation improvements are reflected in the petitioner's site plan dated 11/09/2021.
+The petitioner has also agreed to construct a 12-foot multi-use path along the site's frontage of IBM Drive and an east-west roadway connection (Proposed Public Road "D").
+All CDOT comments have been addressed.

-• Active Projects:
+Active Projects:

-- Approved Rezoning Petition 2020-035: - This petition completed a Traffic Impact Study that included turn lane roadway improvements on IBM Drive and Neal Road.
-A proposed access on IBM Drive is tying into the fourth leg of the existing signalized intersection at IBM Drive and University Oaks Drive. - Approved Rezoning Petition 2020-102: - CDOT has requested this petitioner to commit to constructing left-turn lanes at the proposed access points on IBM Drive and Neal Road.
+- Approved Rezoning Petition 2020-035:

+- This petition completed a Traffic Impact Study that included turn lane roadway improvements on IBM Drive and Neal Road.
+A proposed access on IBM Drive is tying into the fourth leg of the existing signalized intersection at IBM Drive and University Oaks Drive.

+- Approved Rezoning Petition 2020-102:

+- c CDOT has requested this petitioner to commit to constructing left-turn lanes at the proposed access points on IBM Drive and Neal Road.

-Transportation Considerations
+- Transportation Considerations

-See Outstanding Issues, Notes 1-3
+See Outstanding Issues, Note 2 Addressed

-Vehicle Trip Generation:
+• Vehicle Trip Generation: